-About two years ago I discovered two websites that would forever change my travels: The Points Guy and The Frequent Miler.
-I found myself reading for hours on end about so-called “travel hacking.”
-I then discovered blog after blog with treasure troves of information and eventually developed my own expertise in “miles and points.”
-I soon decided that I wanted to put this expertise into practice and plan a round the world trip (and honeymoon) where my partner and I would try out some of the top first class cabins in the world and stay at a number of 5-star hotels.
-And I’d do this by spending less than 1% of the amount of money needed to pull off this trip with cash by using miles and points earned from credit cards.
+About two years ago, I discovered so-called “travel hacking” and after reading countless blogs and hours of hours of research, I decided that I wanted to put my expertise into practice and plan a round the world trip (and honeymoon) where my partner and I would try out some of the top first class cabins in the world and stay at a number of 5-star hotels.
+And I’d do this by spending less than 1% of the amount of money needed to pull off this trip with cash by using miles and points earned from credit card rewards.
 So here’s how it went.

 Los Angeles to Tokyo (LAX to NRT)